orchidsoftware/orchid.software/docs/en/docs/screens.md

 ![This schematic illustrates how screens work in Orchid.](/img/scheme/screens.jpg)

-- **query**: This method is used to load data from the database or other sources.
+- **query**: This method loads data from the database or other sources.
 It should return an array of data that will be available to the screen's layouts and views.

 - **commandBar**: This method is used to define buttons and other actions that will be displayed on the screen.